About Me

 He has not limited his voice to the concert hall.
 Cardall has performed and spoken to audiences across the globe, including in Slovenia, Croatia, Hungary, the U.K., Canada, and throughout the United States.
 His message is not simply of musical beauty, but of resilience, faith, and the possibility that hardship can become song.

-In his personal life, he resides in Nashville, Tennessee, with his wife Kristina (an integrative health practitioner) and their two daughters, Eden and Eliza.
-Music, healing, family—they are threads in a single tapestry.
+In his personal life, he resides in Nashville, Tennessee, with his wife Kristina, an integrative health practitioner, and their two daughters, Eden and Eliza.
+Music, healing, family, and faith are threads in a single tapestry.

 Epilogue: Heartbeats, Melodies, and Legacy

 Every time Cardall sits before the piano, there’s a tension and a release: damage and restoration, brokenness and wholeness.
-His life—beginning with surgeries, a heart transplant, label deals, catalogue sales, and academic pursuits—reads like a symphony of persistence.
+His life—beginning with surgeries, a heart transplant, label deals, catalogue sales, academic pursuits, and bold new creative ventures—reads like a symphony of persistence.

 He signed with Narada as a film student, learned the system from the inside, then struck out to forge his own path with Stone Angel.
 He sold that catalogue, then re-centered and founded All Heart.
-He’s charted No. 1 albums, earned degrees, and invested in others.
+He’s charted No. 1 albums, earned degrees, invested in others, and expanded his voice through Ancestors, Winterfield, Royal Refuge, and Chasing Crowns.
 He has played for the broken, the hopeful, the grieving.
 He has spoken in churches, on stages, in classrooms, worldwide.

 Paul Cardall’s music is not background—it is foreground.
 It is not escape—it is an encounter.
 It is not just piano—it is a heartbeat you can hear.
 And when the lights dim and the silence lingers, it’s with us still, echoing: “I am here.
 I am whole.”